godot-package-manager/.github/profile/README.md

 ## Clients

 - ### [client](https://github.com/godot-package-manager/client#installation): Rust client
-- ### [godot-plugin](https://github.com/godot-package-manager/godot-plugin#installation): Godot plugin for downloading packages in the editor (does not support yaml and toml)
+- ### [godot-plugin](https://github.com/godot-package-manager/godot-plugin#installation): Godot plugin for downloading packages in the editor (does not support yaml and toml, only pure json)